 A thorough review process for complaints concerning all other matters, including coverage denials.

+CDSS provides state-level oversight and fiscal services for the county-administered IHSS program.
+CDSS has engaged in various activities ensuring the scope of services and clients' choices are strengthened while preparing for the transition to a managed care environment, focusing on the consumer experience, and promoting consumer rights as it moves forward into managed care.
+Activities include development of a MOU template for operations between managed care health plans and the counties and public authorities; planning an October 2012 event to work with partner agencies, managed care health plans, counties and stakeholders to identify important data sharing needs for the Demonstration, and ensuring IHSS contract mode agencies are certified both fiscally and programmatically.
+Additionally, CDSS staff have been working with California Office of Human Resources (CalHR) to assist in the information and data necessary for the transition to a statewide authority, as well as the development of a state-level advisory committee made up of consumers and stakeholders.

-CDSS provides state-level oversight and fiscal services for the county-administered In-Home Supportive Services Program.
-CDA administers MSSP and the Health Insurance Counseling and Advocacy Program (HICAP), which offers Medicare beneficiaries, as well as those about to become eligible for Medicare, consumer counseling on Medicare, Medicare supplement policies, health plans, and long-term care insurance.
+CDA administers MSSP and the Health Insurance Counseling and Advocacy Program (HICAP), which offers Medicare beneficiaries, as well as those about to become eligible for Medicare, counseling on Medicare, Medicare supplemental policies, health plans, and long-term care insurance.

 Transition Plan Components

-As required by SB 1008, in Welfare and Institutions Code (W&I) §14182.17 (d) (10) (B), this Transition Plan addresses each of the following:
+As required by SB 1008, in W&I Code §14182.17 (d)(10)(B), this Transition Plan addresses each of the following:

 A description of how access and quality of service shall be maintained during and immediately after implementation of these provisions, in order to prevent unnecessary disruption of services to beneficiaries.

-Explanations of the operational steps, timelines, and key milestones for determining when and how the components of Welfare and Institutions Code §14182.17 (d), paragraphs (1) to (9), inclusive, shall be implemented.
+Explanations of the operational steps, timelines, and key milestones for determining when and how the components of W&I Code §14182.17 (d), paragraphs (1) to (9), inclusive, shall be implemented.
 These paragraphs represent the core beneficiary protection provisions of the CCI.

 The process for addressing consumer complaints, including the roles and responsibilities of the departments and health plans and how those roles and responsibilities shall be coordinated.
 The process shall outline required response times and the method for tracking the disposition of complaint cases.
-The process shall include the use of an ombudsman, liaison, and 24-hour hotline dedicated to assisting Medi-Cal beneficiaries navigate among the departments and health plans to help ensure timely resolution of complaints.
+The process shall include the use of an ombudsman, liaison, and 24-hour hotline dedicated to assisting Medi-Cal beneficiaries in navigating among the departments and health plans to help ensure timely resolution of complaints.

 A description of how stakeholders were included in the various phases of the planning process to formulate the Transition Plan, and how their feedback shall be taken into consideration after transition activities begin.

-Note that while this Transition Plan mentions a select grouping of stakeholder comments, DHCS has carefully reviewed all submitted comments and will give each suggestion consideration in the process of implementing the components of the CCI.
+Note that while this Transition Plan incorporates many stakeholder comments, DHCS has carefully reviewed all submitted comments and will give all suggestions consideration in the process of implementing the components of the CCI.

 PART A - ACCESS AND QUALITY OF SERVICE